In this article, I will be going over how to choose a survival knife and what factors to consider when purchasing a survival knife.

 Other Things to Consider

-When it comes to selecting your first survival knife, or any knife for that matter, you can expect to be bombarded with a dizzying array of options including stainless steel knives, carbon knives, and the list goes on and on.
+When it comes to selecting your first survival knife, or any knife for that matter, you can expect to be bombarded with a dizzying array of options, including stainless steel knives, carbon knives, and so on.
 There are also many different types of steel.